johnmcdonnell/OSX-Configuration/README.rst

-Configuration files for OSX
+Configuration files for Arch
 ===========================

-My configuration files for a Macbook Pro on 10.6.
+This repo is for my configuration files for a Macbook Pro on 10.6, but this branch is for the Arch VM I run in VirtualBox.

-I use a fair number of unix-y tools, so I've got a reasonably intense `vim` configuration going on, and I've gotten `mutt` to play reasonably nice with gmail.
-I'm also pretty happy with my `xmonad` setup.
+I use Arch with xmonad to manage windows kind of as a souped-up IDE.

 License and Disclaimer
 ======================